Quercus douglasii

 Quercus douglasii, known as blue oak, is a species of oak endemic to California, common in the Coast Ranges and the foothills of the Sierra Nevada.
 It is California's most drought-tolerant deciduous oak, and is a dominant species in the blue oak woodland ecosystem.
 It is occasionally known as mountain oak and iron oak.

 Description

 Quercus douglasii is a medium-sized tree with sparse foliage, generally 6–20 m tall, with a trunk 36–60 cm in diameter at breast height.
 Trunks are typically solitary, but some trees have multiple trunks.
 The tallest recorded specimen was found in Alameda County, at 28.7 m.
 The trees grow slowly, about 12 in per year.
 Individual trees over 500 years old have been recorded.

+Bluish color contrasts with darker green Coast live oaks.